-Drug diversion programs involve offering drug treatment to people who commit less serious offences that are directly associated with their drug use.
-This type of program helps people to avoid a criminal record and gives them the opportunity for treatment.
+Drug diversion programs offer drug treatment to people who commit less serious offences that are directly associated with their drug use.
+This type of program helps people to avoid a criminal record, and gives them the opportunity for treatment.

 Where to get help